top of page

 The Importance of Core Strength

-By Former Rugby Advisor Kittery Ruiz (Current Brown University Coach)
+By Kittery Ruiz (Current Brown University Asst Coach & former USA Eagle)

 core-strength

-Having a strong core is what helped me continue playing rugby after a back injury in 2008 that left me with two bulging discs in my lower back.
-I was able to go on to complete in two Rugby World Cups as well.
+Having a strong core helped me continue playing rugby after a back injury in 2008 left me with two bulging discs in my lower back.
+I also went on to compete in two Rugby World Cups.
 I had a routine of doing 10-20 minutes of extra core work every day.
 Core strengthening exercises range from sit-ups to planks and everything in between.

 Here are some great ones to add to your trainings: